4d/docs/docs/FormObjects/groupBox.md

 title: Group Box
 ---

-A group box allows you to visually assemble multiple form objects:
+A group box is a static object that allows you to visually assemble multiple form objects:

 ![](assets/en/FormObjects/groupBox.png)